Mayurji/mayurji.github.io/_deep-learning/2020-10-07-Deep-Learning.md

 **Neural Network**

 A Neural Network is a simple system of function developed based on the complexity of the data.
 Neural Network models are similar to machine learning models in context of learning a function by learning parameters.
 For instance, In Linear regression, the model learns the parameter/coefficient $$w$$ in equation $$y=wx+c$$ by iteratively running over data.
 Similarly in Neural Networks, the models learns a matrix of parameters $$w$$ for complex unstructured datasets such images, audio, text etc.

 <center>
 <img src="{{site.url}}/assets/images/resnet/mlvsdl.png" style="zoom: 5%; background-color:#DCDCDC;"  width="1000" height="600" /><br>
-<p><b>Figure 1:</b> Deep Learning vs Machine Learning</p>
+<p>Figure 1: Deep Learning vs Machine Learning</p>
 </center>

 **Idea Behind Neural Network**

 The idea behind neural network is inspired from human brain, researchers believed that a neuron in brain is fired, when it crosses a threshold of sensitivity, the brain is basically a logical inference machine because neurons are binary.
 Neurons compute a weighted sum of inputs and compare that sum to its threshold.
 It turns on if it’s above the threshold and turns off if it’s below, which is basically how a neural networks works.

 **Difference between ML and DL**

 The key difference between ml model vs a dl model is the feature extraction technique.
 We perform feature engineering in machine learning model manually and use our creativity to build better features for the model to learn, but a deep learning model uses multiple layers of neurons(parameters) to learns extensive features from the data during training.

 The complexity of a neural network increases with the complexity in the data and the task in hand.
 Neural network are preferred less over machine learning model because of the explainability and interpretability provided by simple ml algorithms.
 While using neural networks, there is a trade-off between explainability and performance in terms of accuracy.
 Currently, there is lot of active research being done to unravel the black box called neural nets.

 **General Equation of Neural Network**